Your Vercator® Software Questions, Answered.

 Step 6: Verify Coarse Registration

 If you have not skipped this stage then you can use the 3D view to analyse the interim result.
 This does not have to be perfect but close enough (within a few centimetres at most) for the fine registration to complete successfully.
 If there are errors then either the parameters can be changed and the job re-run or some manual registration can take place to fix them.
+Some pairwise statistics for overlap and visibility are listed with the scans as a guide.

 Step 7: Verify Fine Registration